Brian LaCroix, president/EMS chief

 In his current role, Jeff is responsible for ambulance service in portions of Anoka, Hennepin, Ramsey, Sherburne, Isanti, Wright, Scott and Dakota County.
 Jeff has a Baccalaureate Degree in Organizational Leadership and serves on several EMS committees and boards at various levels.

-The Allina Health Emergency Medical Services Communications Center oversees 230 calls per day across a wide geographic area and is recognized as a secondary Public Safety Answering Point (PSAP) by the State of Minnesota.
+The Allina Health Emergency Medical Services Communications Center oversees over 400 calls per day across a wide geographic area.

 Russ Myers, EMS chaplain

-Myers has been an Allina Health chaplain for 22 years and is board certified by the Association of Professional Chaplains.
-He is co-author of "
+Myers has been an Allina Health chaplain since 1993 and is board certified by the Association of Professional Chaplains.
+He is author of "

 Lending a layer of support" (Journal of Emergency Dispatch, Nov/Dec 2015).